 There was no App Store.
 There was no iPhone.
 Independent software vendors like SetNet had no distribution channel except through the mobile operators themselves.
 You didn't build an app and publish it — you negotiated directly with the carrier, on their terms, in their infrastructure.
 They were the gatekeepers.
 And when they decided to replace you, there was nowhere else to go.

 This is the world Fodor was operating in.
 No platform to protect him.
 No alternative distribution.
 His technology ran inside the operator's network.
-There was no App Store to route around them, no direct-to-consumer channel, no cloud deployment.
+When SFR and Vodafone decided to replace SetNet with Visto's system — using technology built on patents that Fodor's 1993 prior art predated — there was no App Store to route around them, no direct-to-consumer channel, no cloud deployment.
 The operator was judge, jury, and executioner.

 No mobile operator removes a working, mission-critical email infrastructure serving millions of users without a pre-arranged licensed replacement already under contract.
 SFR terminated SetNet in 2005 without explanation.
 Visto lists SFR as a customer.
 The 2004 MoU — which capped and settled SetNet's most powerful concurrent-session claims for €525,000 — came just before the termination.